shieldgenerator7/DnD-Stories/Library/Conditions_DC20_Rework.md

 -   You’re not aware of your surroundings.
 -   You’re 10 times heavier than normal.
 -   You’re Incapacitated.
--   You automatically fail Physical Saves.
--   Attacks against you have ADV.
 -   You gain Bludgeoning Vulnerability (Double) and Resistance (Half) to all other damage.
 -   Curses, Diseases, Poisons, or Conditions afflicting you are suspended (unless it imposed the Petrified Condition), and you’re immune to gaining new ones.